The forgotten fragments of a symphony of horror

 Artistic Director's Note

-F R I D A Y T H E T H I R T E E N T H I N N O V E M B E R. It just had to stem from the dark side of silent film; and there is an underlying powerful force in German Expressionist film noir.
+F R I D A Y T H E T H I R T E E N T H I N N O V E M B E R. It just had to stem from the dark side of silent film; and there is an underlying powerful force in German Expressionist film, precursor and strong influencer of film noir.
 Dare we open the curtains and squeaking door (sic.) of this “desolate castle” and travel through this land of ghosts and symphonic horror together? ...

 -Dr Michelle Castelletti, Artistic Director, Three Palaces Festival